livexords-nw/tabiZoo-Bot/README.md

 - **Auto Task:** Automatically complete tasks quickly and efficiently.
 - **Auto Spin:** Spin automatically to collect rewards.
 - **Auto Level Up:** Level up automatically to boost your performance.
+- **Auto Draw:** Perform draws automatically as long as you have sufficient zoo_coins.
+- **Crafting Check:** Check your owned materials to see if you have enough for crafting (currently, the system only checks and does not perform crafting).

 In addition, it provides configurable options such as: